LivePersonInc/developer-center/pages/Documents/GettingStarted/starting-with-your-concierge-bot.md

 You can update the dialog starters for each of the dialogs in this bot in the same way.

-TIP: You can use <a  href="/intent-builder-overview.html" alt="Intent builder"> Intent Builder</a> to further improve your bot’s ability to accurately understand and respond to customers.
+TIP: You can use [Intent Manager](intent-manager-overview.html) to further improve your bot’s ability to accurately understand and respond to customers.

 #### Complete the ‘Contact’ dialog